demosteveschmidt/techie-ws/README.md

 # Techie Workshop

-Test ideas for the technical workshop on April 21st
+Hands-on lab for the technical workshop on April 21st 2021.
+Updated for the workshop on Sep 14th 2021.

 ## Cloud Native Buildpacks Hands-on